Modify the properties of your PingAccess agents to improve performance.

 You can configure several properties in the agent.properties file for increased performance.
 See the agent documentation for Apache or IIS for more information on agent configuration and setting properties.

 agent.engine.configuration.maxConnections.
-Though the default is set to
+Though the default

 This is the maximum number of connections per worker process, and not simply